 That will all depend on the space you list (residential home, yacht, Bed & Breakfast, etc.) as well as:

 - the traveler's duration of stay

 - the amenities you provide (Wi-Fi, dishwasher, etc.)

 - the host language (English, French, Danish, Spanish, etc.)

 But for many people, Airbnb is an excellent source of supplemental or even full-time income just depending on the factors listed above.

 How Could an Interested Individual Sign Up at Airbnb?

-Go to the website and click the Become a Host button at the top.
-Make sure that you check to see if your city is listed.
-Also, it wouldn’t be a bad idea to go to your local zoning commissioner and get a copy of any and all county laws on parking or zoning.
+You can sign up to become an Airbnb host here.
+Also, it wouldn't be a bad idea to go to your local zoning commissioner and get a copy of any and all county laws on parking or zoning.